oasisprotocol/docs/README.md

 ### Documentation structure

 `docs` folder contains markdown files of the documentation.
-Each subfolder represents one of the top-level chapter (general, node, dapp, paratime, core etc.).
+Each subfolder represents one of the top-level chapter (general, node, dApp, paratime, core etc.).

 Some top-level chapter may contain markdown files or folders hosted and